Conjure up a roaring fire. Feel your muscles relaxing as they soak up heat from soul-penetrating warmth of a wood stove.

 Decades later, a client insisted that I join in their family Christmas Eve dinner.
 There was some sort of family drama going on and they felt a guest would help keep things fun.
 Or, at least civil.
 This was fancy Christmas like I’d only seen in movies.
 I was enchanted.
 For a few minutes, I dreamed of this life.
 There was a piano player, a paid bartender, and elaborately wrapped gifts each family member had ordered from New York and London.
 Multiple fireplaces roared.
 They had piped-in natural gas to keep the logs burning.
 This client had housekeepers, landscapers, and horse grooming staff, all of one huge Mexican family who lived together nearby.
 They were my buddies and in a way my work team, so I stopped by their place later that night.
 Children climbed over me.
 Plastic toys beeped.
 Mother’s pressed fried, sugared fritters into my hands.
 I dreamed of buying a little farm down in Mexico, near these guys’ home.
 That was a warm cozy dream.

 Christmases are like that too.
 Some Christmas memories glitter and some hurt.
-One year, I had a kidney stone.
-The kidney stone Christmas hurt a lot.
-Everyone’s had tough holidays.
-Last year my friend Brie Arthur, stylish, urbane, and talented got a bug in her ear.
-A living bug crawled right up in there.
-Every time it wiggled or flexed its little antennae, she was in excruciating pain.
-She kind of laughs about it now.
-Kind of.
-Not so much really.
+The kidney-stone-Christmas.
 Christmas after Daddy died was the worst.
 He always read aloud from a children’s book, The Polar Express, but he’d get all choked up at the part where the grown man hears the jingles of a bell from his childhood family gatherings.
 With his tender heart, Daddy could never finish the reading.
-We ended that tradition, put that book away the year he died.
-Definitely, a Christmas missing Daddy is worst than kidney stones or even that having a bug crawl in your ear and lick your eardrum.
+We ended that tradition.

-This Covid Christmas tops it all.
+Covid Christmas tops it all.
 My heart breaks for other families.
 Our family is safe, though we’ve lost friends to the virus.
-Eschewing any indoor gatherings and large groups, we ate in the yard.
+We ate in the yard.
 We didn’t invite extended family.
 It’s the first quiet Christmas here in I don’t know how many decades.
 In fact, I had the sorry duty of making sure folks knew not to come.
 But we welcomed a new family member, my niece’s new baby.
 We were four generations on a sunny afternoon, together, safe and quiet.
 As the cloud cover cooled the day down and we cleaned up, I looked way up over the roofline to that chimney.
 It’s lined with stainless steel now.
 No more chimney fires.
 No more thrilling nights perched in sleet and red hot embers.
 This new born boy will never know the thrill.
-No more plastic Christmas trees with glimmering silver, nylon icicles.
-But we’ll always have Gloria Gainer.
-Cheesy I know, but I have to say it; we will survive.
-That wood will keep warming and next Christmas we’ll be herding the one-year-old around, plying him with plastic toys, and keeping him from brushing up on the fireplace.
+But next Christmas we’ll be herding the one-year-old around, plying him with plastic toys, and keeping him from brushing against the hot woodstove.

 I hope for you, that even the sad ones, the painful Christmases gone by somehow seem, warm.
 Maybe tender is a better word.
 I hope you find that comforting haze that our powerful minds apply to diminish the pain.
 Time heals.
 A bit.
 Time blurs.

 Christmas this year will be impossible to forget.
 Tough to put into a cheerful perspective.
 I trust that science will prevail.
 We’ll get out of this mess.
-Our minds will figure out ways to help us cope too.
-Christmas next year, Christmases to come, always have bright lights, love, and brilliant fires to warm our imaginations and our souls.
-Here’s to wood fires that will warm our muscles, our souls and our memories.
+Our best minds will figure out ways to help us cope.
+Christmas-to-come sparkle with bright lights, love, and fires to warm our imaginations and our souls.
+Here’s to wood fires that will warm our muscles, our souls, and our memories.